Getting To Shiga Kogen

 Part 1: From Narita Airport to Nagano

 Travelling from Narita Airport (or Haneda) involves catching 2 trains.
-The first train is either a Keiser Skyliner from the Narita Airport terminals to Ueno, or a Narita Express Train (NEX) to Tokyo (for which you can use a Rail Pass) which takes about an hour.
+The first train is either a Keiser Skyliner from the Narita Airport terminals to Ueno, or a Narita Express Train (NEX) to Tokyo which takes about an hour.
 The second train is a bullet train (shinkansen) from Ueno or Tokyo to Nagano, which takes about 90 minutes.

-Departures are pretty regular during the main part of the day, but you can check Hyperdia for specific times.
+Departures are pretty regular during the main part of the day, but you can check Jorudan, Japan Travel Navitime or google maps for specific times.
 If you arrive into Nagano late in the day you may need to stop-over in one of the Nagano hotels.

-For train travel to Nagano from Kyoto, Nagoya, Osaka, or other parts of Japan, see Hyperdia for schedules, routes and fares.
+For train travel to Nagano from Kyoto, Nagoya, Osaka, or other parts of Japan, see Jorudan for schedules, routes and fares.

 Part 2: Bus from Nagano to Shiga Kogen

-Inexpensive Nagaden buses depart regularly from the east (Higashi) exit bus stops at Nagano train station.
-You can check the Nagaden Express website for the latest timetables (in Japanese but hopefully you can use google translator).
+Otherwise inexpensive Nagaden buses depart regularly from the east (Higashi) exit bus stops at Nagano train station.
+You can check the Nagaden Express website for the latest timetables (in Japanese but you can use google translate).
 There are regular buses to the main/northern Shiga Kogen villages such as Okushiga Kogen, Yakebitaiyama and Ichinose.
-Buses to the little villages of Kidoike and Kumanoyo are less regular.
+Buses to the little village of Kumanoyo are less regular.
 The other option is to catch the bus to Hasuike, and then get the local shuttle to Kumanoyu.

 The bus trip takes about 70 minutes from Nagano to Sun Valley and another 10-15 minutes to Ichinose and Yakebi.
-The (inexpensive) bus fare needs to be paid in cash on the bus.
+The (inexpensive) bus fare needs to be paid in cash on the bus (not 5,000 or 10,000 yen notes).

 Option 3: Bus from Yudanaka Station

 This is the same as for Option 2 to get to Nagano.
 From Nagano you can catch a local train to Yudanaka on the Nagano Dentetsu line.
-This train is not covered on the Japan Rail Pass.
 From Yudanaka train station, there are hourly buses (that are very inexpensive) up to the different villages of Shiga Kogen or you could catch a taxi.

 Option 4: Driving to Shiga Kogen